- What Is a Keto Diet?

 That might be true if you follow a “dirty keto” diet that consists mostly of fatty junk food.

-However, if you do keto right — and especially if you follow a ketogenic paleo diet — you’ll get all the nutrients you need from vegetables, meat and eggs.
+However, if you do keto right — and especially if you follow a ketogenic paleo diet — you’ll get all the nutrients you need from meat (especially organ meat), eggs and seasonal fruits.

 12. Keto Can Cause Depression